 The sock-ball toy you make is a three-in-one toy for you and your fur-baby.
 It rolls, bounces, and is a tug-toy, In addition to being cheap, it’s safe.
 As I look at the destuffed, desqueaked, and flat, with some of the fur missing sheep toy I am reminded: Some of the more expensive toys in the pet store we’ve purchased so far are cheap and fall apart in one day.
 The sock-ball has been durable.

-When it comes to the ball and sock toy, simple is better – in cost, safety, and entertainment value!
+When it comes to the ball and sock toy or a socks and sock toy, simple is better – in cost, safety, and entertainment value!

 What are some of your fur-baby’s favorite toys?